 In bud, the base of the tepals (crocus do not have true petals) has a golden glow, then, as the blooms unfurl, this colouring translates to a deep gold spot at the heart of the glowing white flowers.

 This is a Dutch variety, named after, Ard Schenk, a successful Dutch speed skater.
 It is also a successful bulb, and multiplies well.

 Crocus chrysanthus are also known as Snow Crocus or Botanical Crocus.
 They are much loved for their early colour, heart warming show and ease of care.

-Snow Crocus bulbs don’t need to be lifted every year, so you can allow them to naturalise and just dig and divide after four or five years if flowering wanes.
-It is a good idea to protect the new growth from slugs and snails - this is easier to check for in pots than among gardens or lawn so if the critters are a problem in your garden take measures in late winter.
+Crocus 'Ard Schenk' bulbs don't need to be lifted every year, so you can allow them to naturalise and only dig and divide as required when they become crowded after four or five years.
+It is a good idea to protect new growth from slugs and snails.
+Fertilise your Crocus annually in winter and or spring depending on your soil.

 Winter to Spring

 Full Sun to Semi Shade